Tobiasltd/ordina-weather-app/backend/README.md

 The project follows a set of coding standards and best practices to ensure that the code is maintainable and easy to read.
 The code is linted using the popular ESLint library to ensure that it conforms to the project's coding standards.

-TODO:
+TO DO:

-- Automate linting with prehook
+- Automate linting with precommit hook